DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 ### Step 2: CNC Cut Appointments

-*Students will schedule their Machining Appointment at the end of their CAM Setup Appointment with the CNC Technician.
+*Students will schedule their Cut Appointment at the end of their CAM Setup Appointment with the CNC Technician.
 File cut time will be determined during the CAM Appointment.
 Cut times can take anywhere from 20 minutes to 4+ hours.*

 ***Appointment Requirements***